-Common names: English: daisy, common daisy, English daisy, perennial daisy; Polish: margyretka łąkowa, stokrotka łąkowa, stokrotka trwała; French: pâquerette; German: Gänseblümchen, Maßliebchen; Spanish: vellorita; Swedish: tusensköna; Chinese: chu ju; Russian: margaritka
+Common names (selected) English: bruisewort, common daisy, daisy, English daisy, perennial daisy; Chinese: 雏菊; Polish: margyretka łąkowa, stokrotka łąkowa, stokrotka trwała; French: pâquerette; German: Gänseblümchen, Maßliebchen; Spanish: vellorita; Swedish: tusensköna; Russian (transliterated): margaritka

-Place of origin: northern Africa, Asia, Europe; widely naturalized in other parts of the world including North America and Australia.
+Native regions and distribution: Native to temperate Asia, Europe, northern Africa but widely naturalized in other parts of the world including North and South America and Australia.

-Urban habitat: Commonly found in lawns, urban meadows, vacant lots, in pavement cracks; can thrive in full sun or partial shade and in a variety of soil types.
+Urban habitat: Commonly found in lawns, urban meadows, vacant lots, in pavement cracks.
+It can thrive in full sun or partial shade and in a variety of soil types.

 Ecological function: Disturbance-adapted colonizer and food and habitat for wildlife.